skylarjhdownes/Akagi-Bot/README.md

 ~chi - Allows one to Chi.
 Takes 4 arguments, the two tiles you are forming the meld with from your hand.

+~kan - Allows one to Kan players discards.
+Self drawn Kan is currently not implemented.

 !tiles - Displays a picture of each tile.

 ~dora - Displays all current dora indicators.